-Palm Sunday: spectators begin gathering in the town square from mid-morning as locals look on and sip cappuccino behind their cool shades, and by 11 a.m. a noisy, boisterous crowd presses against the barriers on both sides of the Via Nazionale.
+Village life, Palm Sunday in Sardinia.
+Spectators begin to gather in the town square from mid-morning.
+Others look on from cafes and sip cappuccino.
+By 11 a.m. a noisy, boisterous crowd is pressed against the barriers on both sides of the Via Nazionale.
 A steel grandstand, built to give the best view of the big procession through the village, is full.
 Everyone is here.
 Everyone is having a great time.
-We all participate in this show as both spectators and players.
+We participate in this show as both spectators and players.
 Poses are struck.
 Cheeks are kissed.

-Garlands are scattered onto the route of the procession before it leaves the village church and children in traditional costume gather outside to watch it set out.
-As it moves ponderously through town, white robed and dignified, the faces of the younger boys taking part as chalice and mace bearers betray their feelings.
-Bravado, pensiveness, pride and even what seems to be outright fear.
-This is a big deal - the entire town is looking on!
+Garlands are scattered onto the route of the procession before it leaves the village church and children in traditional costume gather outside to watch it set off.
+As it moves through town, white robed and dignified, the faces of the younger boys taking part as chalice and mace bearers betray their feelings.
+Bravado, pensiveness, pride, a little fear; the entire town looks on.

 When it's finally over the crowd quickly disperses as families gather for lunch.
 All that's left to do is clear up and maybe text a friend.